Mannlicher M1895: Bayonet

-There were two main variants of the bayonet; the first one was the standard bayonet, the second one was the NCO variant that featured a hooked quillion and a golden lanyard.
+There were two main variants of the bayonet; the first was the standard bayonet, the second was the NCO variant that featured a hooked quillion and a golden lanyard.
 The overall length was 360 mm and the blade was 248 mm long.
 The bayonet was unusual in that the edge faced upwards when mounted on the rifle.
-Majority of them were made by Œ.W.G. and F.G.GY.
+The majority of them were made by Œ.W.G. and F.G.GY.
 Bayonets were originally not serial numbered.

 Late in World War I resources were limited and they started manufacturing replacement (Ersatz) bayonets.
 These were fast to produce, cheap and made completely out of metal.

 Night sights

 A number of Model 1916 night (Luminous) sights were issued during World War I. The rear night sight is a small brass plate that is placed underneath the rear sight leaf.
 The front sight clamps around the rifle's front sight base.